-B2B marketing isn’t nearly as straightforward as targeting consumers.
+B2B marketing is a marketing practice of selling to other businesses.
+However, it isn’t nearly as straightforward as targeting consumers.

 So where do you start?
 You have to fill your funnel with new qualified leads on a regular basis.